ekara-platform/ansible-role-configuration/README.md

 - input_dir: input directory to load configuration files.

-This role returns a dict variable : **lagoon_configuration_params** which contains all configuration.
+This role returns a dict variable : **ekara_configuration_params** which contains all configuration.

 Dependencies